Architectural project

 – Final report 40% (boards 25%; workshop diary 15%)

-– Oral presentation: 10%.Required workImmersion / Workshop discussions and exchanges / Supervised work / Practical work on site and in the workshop / Experimentation with tools for understanding and representation / Documentary research / Non-directive interviews / Logbook / Production of landscape recognition documents / a written and illustrated presentation (A4 color), panels and models for the final jury; a digital presentation ‘ Power point ‘ for oral presentation.
+– Oral presentation: 10%.Required workImmersion / Workshop discussions and exchanges / Supervised work / Practical work on site and in the workshop / Experimentation with tools for understanding and representation / Documentary research / Non-directive interviews / Logbook / Production of landscape recognition documents / Written and illustrated presentation (A4 color), panels and models to be presented at the final jury; a digital presentation ‘ Power point ‘ for oral presentation.

 bibliographyA bibliography will be provided during the workshop